merll/docker-fabric/docs/guide/containers.rst

 more added tag: ``!env``.
 Where applied, the following string is substituted with the current value of a corresponding ``env`` variable.

-.. note:: It is quite obvious that in this case the order of setting variables is essential.
+.. note:: It is quite obvious that in this case the order of setting variables is relevant.
 Missing variables lead to
           a ``KeyError`` exception.

 In order to make use of the ``!env`` tag, import the module from Docker-Fabric instead of Docker-Map::

     from dockerfabric import yaml

-    env.container_map = yaml.load_map_file('/path/to/example_map.yaml', 'example_map')
+    env.docker_maps = yaml.load_map_file('/path/to/example_map.yaml', 'example_map')
+    env.docker_clients = yaml.load_clients_file('/path/to/example_clients.yaml')

+One more difference to the Docker-Map ``yaml`` module is that :func:`load_clients_file` creates object instances of :func:`~dockerfabric.apiclient.DockerClientConfiguration`.
+The latter consider specific settings as the tunnel ports, which are not part of Docker-Map.

-Where the above-quoted map could be represented like this:
+In the file ``example_map.yaml``, the above-quoted map could be represented like this:

 .. code-block:: yaml